JCHURCH IDEOLOGY to 500 CE – continued)

 CHURCH IDEOLOGY to 500 CE (2 of 3)

 Augustine believed that a complete uniformity of opinion existed only among angels but that the Church needed to exclude ideas that were contrary to fundamental Christianity.
-Early in his career as a bishop he combated the view among Christians that God was everywhere and everything, that God was nature rather than a unifying force at the apex of reality.
-He also came into conflict with those Christians who believed that the Church should be restricted to those who maintained the purity they had acquired at baptism, those who believed that the Church was a source of holiness and that no sinner should have a part in it, and that the Church should expel those who were guilty of mortal sins.
+Early in his career as a bishop he combated the view among Christians that God was everywhere and everything and that God was nature rather than a unifying force at the apex of reality.
+He also came into conflict with those Christians who believed that the Church should be restricted to those who maintained the purity they had acquired at baptism, that those who believed that the Church was a source of holiness and that no sinner should have a part in it and that the Church should expel those who were guilty of mortal sins.
 These were the Donatists, the descendants of those North Africans who had been for a stricter standard of readmission to the Church following the great persecutions of Christians a century before.
 Donatists had their own congregations and churches, and in many places in North Africa they had outnumbered other Christians.

-The ideas of Pelagius spread to those provinces where life had been dislocated by invasions: Britain, southern Italy and Gaul.
-This disturbed Augustine, and he led the attack against the Pelagians.
+The ideas of Pelagius spread to provinces that had been overrun by invasions: Britain, southern Italy and Gaul.
+This spread disturbed Augustine, and he led the attack against the Pelagians.
 Once again his argument involved inner feelings and patience, a belief that people should merely try to do right while convalescing within the Church.
 Augustine spoke of freedom of choice as limited – the result of the original sins of Adam and Eve.
 People, he believed, could not overcome their faults through will and education.
 He believed that if they could choose righteousness through their own ability to choose rather than through God and his agents, they would not need the Church's rituals.
 He complained that the Pelagian interpretation of freedom suggested that virtue was possible outside of Christianity.

 Although Augustine saw the world that God had created as overwhelmingly good, he believed that humanity was destined to envy and to lust for power.
 Though he had been extraordinarily active sexually in his younger days, now in his old age he saw humanity as gluttonous.
 Augustine described infants at the breast as filled with lust, jealousy and other vices.
 Adam and Eve could have had sex without lust, he wrote, but they chose instead to have it with lust.
 A carpenter moved his hands without lust, he added, and so too could people in sexual intercourse.
 Virtue, claimed Augustine, demanded complete control over one's body, but absolute control was impossible, he claimed, because of Adam's fall.